Riot control: Tear gas

 Tear gas is a non-specific term for any chemical that is used to temporarily incapacitate through irritation of eyes and/or respiratory system.
 It is used as a hand-held spray or can be fired in canisters that heat up spewing out an aerosol cloud at a steady rate.

-Whilst the use of tear gas in warfare is prohibited by various international treaties that most states have signed, however police and private self-defense use is not banned in an international manner.
+While the use of tear gas in warfare is prohibited by various international treaties that most countries have signed, use by police and for private self-defense is not banned by these treaties.

 Popular tear gases include the eye irritants ortho-chlorobenzylidene-malononitrile (CS gas), chloroacetophenone (CN gas), and dibenz (b,f)-1,4-oxazepine (CR gas).
 Among a long list of substances, these three have become of greater importance than the others because of their effectiveness and low risks when used.
 Today, CS has largely replaced CN as the most widely used tear gas internationally.

 Decontamination

 At room temperature, tear gases are white solids.
 They are stable when heated and have low vapor pressure.
 Consequently, they are usually dispersed as aerosols.
 All of them have low solubility in water but can be dissolved in several organic solvents.
 Hydrolysis of CN is very slow in a water solution, especially if alkali is added.
 CS is rapidly hydrolyzed in water solution (half-life at pH 7 is about 15 min. at room temperature) and extremely rapid when alkali is added (half-life at pH 9 is about 1 min.).
 CR is hydrolyzed only to a negligible extent in water solution.